Xiqi777/biofuel_discovery_Xiqi/README.md

    - Output: Generated biofuel molecules

 6. **Integration and Iteration**
-   - Integrate the generated biofuel molecules from step 5 into the small dataset `new dataset.csv`.
-Re-establish classifiers and repeat steps 2, 3, 4, and 5 to form a closed loop between MOLGAN and classifier development.
+   - Integrate the generated biofuel molecules from step 5 into the original large dataset `biomass.csv`.
+Re-classify and repeat steps 3, 4, and 5 to form a closed loop between MOLGAN and classifier development.

 ## Scripts_Usage